By Mike O’Brien | ★★★★✰

 I daresay it’s much truer than I could have anticipated.
 Hailing from the long combative dynasty that is the Super Smash Bros scene, I know a thing or two about the shocking ceiling of competition that Nintendo games are able to achieve.
 Mario Tennis Aces belongs in its own league of deceptive intensity.
 Slapstick as it may be, Smash’s violence is at the very least confrontational by nature, meaning a degree of intensity and competition is to be expected.
 ‘But how fierce could Mario Tennis be?’
 I mused, firing up the game’s online mode, greeted by Nintendo’s famously cheerful and inoffensive mascots.
 Then a tournament bracket appeared, and my underestimations became immediately apparent.
 Things between me and this Yoshi player who dared to challenge my path to grand finals were about to get very personal.

 I learned very quickly that the tennis court is a battlefield.
 In most other competitive games, there are breathing periods.
 In Rocket League, the ball and its famed floatiness gives players time to assume a position whilst trying to read the opponent’s movement.
 In Street Fighter, you might be playing a zoning character who commands the slower skillset of patience and space control.
 In Mario Tennis Aces, there is no such respite.
 That ball goes back and forth with terrifying grace until one of you cracks, no exceptions – and your characters don’t get tired, either.
 This is exclusively a battle of wits.
 When you see that ball coming, and you charge up the most powerful topspin you can muster from the back of the court, only to be assaulted with the realisation that the cute Yoshi you’re playing against has utterly bamboozled you with a drop shot, you will understand real shame.
 In most other circumstances, seeing Yoshi in any kind of distress would be an unsettling experience.
-But when I scored that final point and saw Yoshi fall flat on his bottom with a heartbreaking frown, I savoured nothing more than his dead little eyes.
+But when I scored that final point and saw Yoshi fall flat on his bottom with a heartbreaking frown, I savoured nothing more than his little crushed eyes.
 My only regret is that he didn’t cry delicious tears.

 This intensity is heated by the game’s accessible yet compelling intricacy.
 The player has five shot types at their disposal, each with their own situational utility to control space in some way or another.
 Slices are slow and easily returned, but they buy you some time to gain ground.
 Flats hit hard and fast: against a poorly positioned opponent, this can force a weak return to give you an even stronger hit, or win a point altogether.
 Topsins on the other hand travel a little slower but offer a much wider angle, making them a fantastic tool for displacement, whilst lobs and drop shots force your opponent up and down the court.
 Consider that each of these shots (barring lobs and drops) can be double-tapped to increase their strength at the expense of a narrower angle, and the amount of mixups in this game can make it very difficult to keep centre-court.